 What is an HDMI Splitter?

 The model pictured here has one input and four outputs.
-This is often called a 1×4 (which is pronounced one by four):
+Therefore, it’s a 1×4 (pronounced one by four):

-This device has all the ports on the same side of the unit.
-It is more common to have the input on one side, and the outputs on another.
+The device pictured above has all the input and output ports on the same side of the unit.
+However, having the input on one side and the outputs on another is more common.

-The design may have a small impact on how you wire your hardware.
-It may be easier to run the cables in one side and out the other.
-This is also something you may want to consider before you buy.
+Therefore, the design may have a small impact when you wire your hardware – because running the cables into one side and out the other may be more accessible.
+So this is something you may want to consider before you buy.

 Why Would You Want to Split an HDMI Signal?